Duan Yongping: Early life and education

 Born on 10 March 1961 in Nanchang, Jiangxi, China, Duan entered Zhejiang University in 1978, majoring in wireless electronics engineering.
 After graduation, he became a teacher at the adult education center of the Beijing Radio Tube Factory (now BOE Technology).
 Later, he studied at Renmin University, where he majored in econometrics.
-He also studied in CEIBS as an EMBA student for two years.
+He also studied at China Europe International Business School as an EMBA student for two years.

 Career

 Subor era

 In 1989, he was appointed director of Nihwa Electronics Factory in Zhongshan by the parent Yihua Group.
 Over six years, he transformed the business's fortunes.
 The company only had 20 workers including himself.
 They only had 3000 RMB cash but owed 2 million RMB debts.
 But after Duan's struggle, it quickly became top producer of the "learning computer" (学习机).
 Branded as Subor (Xiao Ba Wang, 小霸王) it was very successful at producing famiclones for the Chinese and other markets.
 It also produced video-game facilities, which made a profit of more than 200 million RMB during 1994–1995.